Working on a remote HPC system

 Where are we?

-Very often, many users are tempted to think of a high-performance computing installation as one
+Very often, many users think of a high-performance computing installation as one

-giant, magical machine.
-Sometimes, people will assume that the computer they’ve logged onto is the
+giant machine.
+Therefore, many people think that they’ve logged onto is the

 entire computing cluster.
 So what’s really happening?
 What computer have we logged on to?
-The name
+You can check the name

-of the current computer we are logged onto can be checked with the hostname
+of the current computer you are logged onto with the hostname

 command.
 (You may also